maelgangloff/domain-watchdog/README.md

 <br/>

 Domain Watchdog is an app that uses RDAP to collect publicly available info about domains, track their history, and purchase them.
-For more information please check [the wiki](https://github.com/maelgangloff/domain-watchdog/wiki) !
+For more information please check out [the documentation](https://domainwatchdog.eu) !

 ## Why use it?